Why are silicon steel sheets used for motor cores? Couldn't we just use a solid piece of iron?

 What’s the problem with the 2-vortex?

-The vortex itself isn't the problem.
-The problem lies in: Vortexes generate heat.
+The vortex itself is not the problem.
+The problem lies in: Vortices generate heat.

 Just as an electric heating wire heats up when current flows through it, eddy currents flowing through iron also generate heat due to electrical resistance.
 This heat is entirely wasted—though it originates from electrical energy, it doesn’t perform any useful work; it simply dissipates as heat for no purpose.